 Movies and TV shows are Certified Fresh with a steady Tomatometer of 75% or higher after a set amount of reviews (80 for wide-release movies, 40 for limited-release movies, 20 for TV shows), including 5 reviews from Top Critics.

 Percentage of users who rate a movie or TV show positively.

-Welcome to RT's 15th Annual Golden Tomato Awards, in which we honor the best-reviewed movies of 2013.
+Welcome to RT's 16th Annual Golden Tomato Awards, in which we honor the best-reviewed movies and TV shows of 2014.
 From the biggest Hollywood hits to the most provocative indies, we've got the films that won the critics' hearts -- and probably inspired you as well.

 How It Works

 Limited releases are defined as opening in 600 or less theaters at initial release.
 Platform releases, or movies initially release in fewer than 600 theaters that later expand, are categorized as Wide Release.

 Foreign releases are defined as non-English language films.